pavan-k-teja/s_process_funding/README.md

-# Grant Distribution Platform using the S-Process
+# Grant Recommendation Platform using the S-Process

-This project is a full‑stack web-based application that replicates the S‑Process used by [Survival and Flourishing Fund (SFF)](https://survivalandflourishing.fund/s-process) for grant distribution.
+This project is a full-stack web-based application that replicates the S-Process used by [Survival and Flourishing Fund (SFF)](https://survivalandflourishing.fund/s-process) for grant recommendation.
 The S-Process is a simulation process that enables philanthropists to delegate grant-making discussions and deliberations to trusted advisors, facilitating collaborative decision-making in funding allocations.

 ## Technologies Used